 Stamped on the reverse “GEORGE GROSZ NACHLASS” and numbered UC-409-23

-In addition to the conversation between 8 Grosz works and the present context surrounding the upcoming presidential election, I have selected significant post-war and contemporary works by 4 pre-eminent American artists who have succeeded to add a high degree of political activism to their sociologically relevant artistic practice.
+In addition to the conversation between eight Grosz works and the present context surrounding the upcoming presidential election, I have selected significant post-war and contemporary works by four pre-eminent American artists who have succeeded in adding a high degree of political activism to their sociologically relevant artistic practice.

-So, inspired by the courage of artists Theaster Gates, George Grosz, Cliff Joseph, Paul McCarthy, and Sterling Ruby, and hoping to live up to the ring of Martin Luther King, Jr.'s words below, I have worked assiduously to mount an exhibition that will open on October 5, 2020 the first day of the early voting period, the month culminating in election day, Tuesday November 3, 2020.
+Inspired by the courage of artists Theaster Gates, George Grosz, Cliff Joseph, Paul McCarthy, and Sterling Ruby, and hoping to live up to the ring of Martin Luther King Jr.'s below words, I have worked assiduously to mount an exhibition that opens on October 5, 2020, the first day of the early voting period, a month culminating in election day, Tuesday November 3, 2020.

 "He who passively accepts evil is as much involved in it as he who helps to perpetrate it.
 He who accepts evil without protesting against it is really cooperating with it.”